Reconstructive Surgery, changing lives for better

 Reconstructive plastic surgery for burns consists of the following:

-• Free flap procedure: In this procedure skin, muscle, bone or a combination of all these tissues are transferred along with original blood supply from the donor site for the reconstruction purposes.
+• Free flap procedure: In this procedure skin, muscle, bone, or a combination of all these tissues are transferred along with original blood supply from the donor site for reconstruction purposes.
 The procedure consists of microsurgery in which the plastic surgeon sews the tiny blood vessels.
 The results are quite gratifying.

 • Tissue Expansion: This procedure enables your body to grow extra skin in order to cope with reconstruction needs.
 A balloon expander is used for the same.
 When enough skin growth has been achieved, it is then used to reconstruct the damaged part.